emgv/rust-az-function-app-cosmos-db/README.md

   - Change the parameter CFG__ENVIRONMENT to something different than "local"
   - Don't specify the parameter FUNCTIONS_CUSTOMHANDLER_PORT because it is meant to be used only locally
   - To compile for a Linux Function App i did it through wsl ubuntu:
-    1. Install dependencies and build:
+    1. Install dependencies and build (wsl ubuntu shell):
     ```
     sudo apt install pkg-config libssl-dev musl-dev
     cd /mnt/c/path-to-the-project-root-folder